Managing patient records is no longer confined to clinical walls. Today, practices require agility, connectivity, and access beyond a single location.

 Telehealth Integration

-Built-in video calling and remote consultation features that let doctors see patients virtually without needing separate software.
+Built-in video calling and remote consultation features let doctors see patients virtually without needing separate software.
 These integrated telemedicine capabilities expand access to care while maintaining the continuity of patient records and documentation.

 Data Exchange Standards

-Supports standards such as HL7 and FHIR for efficient data sharing across different platforms and institutions.
+The EMR should support standards such as HL7 and FHIR for efficient data sharing across different platforms and institutions.
 These standardized protocols ensure interoperability and facilitate secure information exchange between various healthcare organizations and systems.

 Automated Updates